-• When you back up and restore data in a JP1/AO system, some elements of the data do not survive the backup process.
-For example, some detailed task information (step lists and progress information) is lost, and some task statuses are changed.

-You can output detailed task information by executing the listtasks command before beginning the backup process.
-By executing the submittask command after restoration, you can use the detailed task information you output to re-register scheduled and recurring tasks as new tasks with the same settings.

-- Execute the restoresystem command on the active server (the server whose mode is set to online in the cluster.conf file). - You create the backup data by executing the backupsystem command. - Make sure that the following items are the same on the host where the backup data was created and the host to which the backup data is being restored: - The JP1/AO installation folder path - The version, revision, and restriction code of the installed JP1/AO^{#1} - The host name^{#2} - The IP address - The system locale - #1 You can view the version, revision, and restriction code of JP1/AO in the About dialog box.
+- When you back up and restore data in a JP1/AO system, some elements of the data do not survive the backup process.
+For example, some detailed task information (step lists and progress information) is lost, and some task statuses are changed. - You can output detailed task information by executing the listtasks command before beginning the backup process.
+By executing the submittask command after restoration, you can use the detailed task information you output to re-register scheduled and recurring tasks as new tasks with the same settings. - Execute the restoresystem command on the active server (the server whose mode is set to online in the cluster.conf file). - You create the backup data by executing the backupsystem command. - Make sure that the following items are the same on the host where the backup data was created and the host to which the backup data is being restored: - The JP1/AO installation folder path - The version, revision, and restriction code of the installed JP1/AO^{#1} - The environment for Hitachi Command Suite products (configuration, version number, revision number, and restriction code) - The system locale - #1 You can view the version, revision, and restriction code of JP1/AO in the Version.txt is stored in the JP1/AO installation folder.